Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Experiments

 \subsubsection{Analysis}

-The proposed balance results, and significantly boosts the \gls{tar} at \gls{far}.
-The percent difference between \emph{reported} and \emph{actual} \gls{far} scores leads to a more fair representation, especially at high FAR.
-Fig. 7 demonstrates the spread of scores for the various subgroups using the baseline, the proposed, and the optimal threshold at 0.3 FAR.
-Note that there the standard deviation of TAR using the Baseline approach is very high and that this is mitigated using the proposed scheme.
-The proposed has thus boosted performance: improved the overall rating, and reduced the variances (Table~\ref{tab:ethnicy-far}).
+The proposed balances the results while significantly boosting the {\gls{tpr}} at {\gls{fpr}.} The percent difference between {\emph{global} and \emph{subgroup-specific} \gls{fpr}} scores leads to {fairer} representation, especially at high FAR.
+Fig.~\ref{tab:ethnicy-far} shows the distribution of \gls{tpr} for the baseline (\emph{global}), proposed, and the optimal threshold (\emph{per subgroup}) at $\text{\gls{fpr}}=0.3$ (\ie the first column of the table above represented as a box-plot).
+Note that the standard deviation of \gls{tpr} using the baseline approach is {high, which we mitigate using the proposed scheme.} The proposed has thus boosted performance: {improved the rating and reduced the variances.}

-Fig.~\ref{fig:page1-teaser-barplot} can be interpreted as a practical use case.
-The \emph{reported} \gls{fpr} implies that the system has its threshold set to yield a measure depicting the number of \gls{tp} a verification system reports on average before making an error (\ie the number of \gls{tp} before an \gls{fp} is expected).
-The far-right (\ie 1e-4) claims that 1 in 10,000 is incorrectly matched.
-Again, in practice, a predetermined \gls{fpr} for a verification system is set via a trade-off threshold value (\ie $\theta$) that controls the level of sensitivity: decreasing the score threshold decreases the \gls{fpr} (Fig.~\ref{fig:metrics}).
-Fig.~\ref{fig:page1-teaser-barplot} then shows, for a set of faces with equal representation for all subgroups, the difference between the \emph{reported} and \emph{actual} on the subgroup level.
+{We can interpret} Fig.~\ref{fig:page1-teaser-barplot} as a practical use case.
+A threshold is set to yield a specific \gls{fpr} (\ie how often an \gls{fp} is expected).
+The far-right (\ie 1e-4) claims 1 in 10,000 is incorrectly matched.
+Again, a verification system is set via a trade-off threshold (\ie $\theta$) that sets sensitivity: decreasing the score threshold {increases} the \gls{fpr} (Fig.~\ref{fig:metrics}). {Fig.~\ref{fig:page1-teaser-barplot} then compares the \emph{global} and \emph{subgroup-specific} on the subgroup level for a set of faces with equal representation for all subgroups.}